Amazing sunsets, unusual wildlife and the locations of your favorite Westerns, are all found here.

 Find Your Way West

 Tucson's west side is home to the picturesque mountains that shares the city's name; holding in their grasp desert trails, ancient petroglyphs and towering forests of cacti that make up Saguaro National Park West.
-Desert dwellers have known this to be a special place for millennia and today's inhabitants feel the same, enjoying the wide open spaces, the dark night skies and the peace and quiet the mountains provide.
+Desert dwellers have known this to be a special place for millennia and today's inhabitants feel the same, enjoying the wide open spaces, the dark night skies, and the peace and quiet that the Tucson Mountains provide.

 Featured Visitor Resources

 Get to Know the Living Desert If you think a city in the desert must mean desolate wastelands of hot sand and bleached cow skulls,...
 Read More

 More Than Just History Southern Arizona looms large in the history of the Old West.
 Tombstone, the site of the real “Gunfight at the O.K...
 Read More